guangyangai/browser_family_extraction/writeup_template.md

 1. predicting agent family, which is a classification problem
 2. predicting version number which is a regression problem.
 Given the size(421215 records which could be easily loaded into memory) and nature of the data, I decided to use batch, model-based learning.

-![alt text][family_distribution]
+![alt text][family]
-![alt text][version_distribution]
+![alt text][version]

-[family_distribution]: https://github.com/energydatasci/browser_family_extraction/blob/master/images/family_countplot.png "Family Distribution in the Data"
+[family]: https://github.com/energydatasci/browser_family_extraction/blob/master/images/family_countplot.png "Family Distribution in the Data"
-[version_distribution]: https://github.com/energydatasci/browser_family_extraction/blob/master/images/version_countplot.png "version Distribution in the Data"
+[version]: https://github.com/energydatasci/browser_family_extraction/blob/master/images/version_countplot.png "version Distribution in the Data"

 The pipeline of the project is: